 The Astrup Fearnley Collection is a collection of modern and contemporary art counted among the most…More

-What is it like to be an artist in Norway in 2017?
+What is it like to be an artist in Norway today?

 “If you have an understanding of the internet that is slightly above average, have good taste and make good music, you will do well.
 I think people today have opportunities that didn’t exist in the past, and that’s a good thing.”